Maravai LifeSciences (NASDAQ:MRVI) Issues FY 2021 Earnings Guidance

-Maravai LifeSciences (NASDAQ:MRVI) updated its FY 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $1.300-$1.360 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.150.
+Maravai LifeSciences (NASDAQ:MRVI) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $1.300-$1.360 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.150.
 The company issued revenue guidance of $745 million-$770 million, compared to the consensus revenue estimate of $709.65 million.

-Several equities research analysts have recently weighed in on the stock.
-KeyCorp increased their target price on shares of Maravai LifeSciences from $46.00 to $58.00 and gave the stock an overweight rating in a research note on Wednesday, August 11th.
-Zacks Investment Research upgraded shares of Maravai LifeSciences from a hold rating to a buy rating and set a $56.00 target price for the company in a research note on Friday, August 13th.
-Robert W. Baird increased their price target on shares of Maravai LifeSciences from $51.00 to $59.00 and gave the stock an outperform rating in a report on Wednesday, August 11th.
-Morgan Stanley increased their price target on shares of Maravai LifeSciences from $54.00 to $62.00 and gave the stock an overweight rating in a report on Thursday, August 12th.
-Finally, Credit Suisse Group increased their price target on shares of Maravai LifeSciences from $44.00 to $54.00 and gave the stock an outperform rating in a report on Wednesday, August 11th.
-Eleven research analysts have rated the stock with a buy rating, According to data from MarketBeat, Maravai LifeSciences currently has an average rating of Buy and an average price target of $46.78.
+Maravai LifeSciences (NASDAQ:MRVI) last issued its quarterly earnings results on Tuesday, August 10th.
+The company reported $0.44 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.32 by $0.12.
+The business had revenue of $217.80 million for the quarter, compared to analyst estimates of $195.49 million.
+The firm’s revenue was up 364.4% compared to the same quarter last year.
+Research analysts anticipate that Maravai LifeSciences will post 1.37 earnings per share for the current year.

 A hedge fund recently raised its stake in Maravai LifeSciences stock.
-Morgan Stanley lifted its holdings in shares of Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI) by 35.8% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,911,878 shares of the company’s stock after purchasing an additional 504,083 shares during the period.
-Morgan Stanley owned about 0.74% of Maravai LifeSciences worth $79,783,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 44.13% of the company’s stock.
+Morgan Stanley boosted its stake in shares of Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI) by 35.8% during the 2nd quarter, according to its most recent filing with the SEC.
+The firm owned 1,911,878 shares of the company’s stock after purchasing an additional 504,083 shares during the period.
+Morgan Stanley owned approximately 0.74% of Maravai LifeSciences worth $79,783,000 at the end of the most recent quarter.
+44.13% of the stock is owned by institutional investors.

 Maravai LifeSciences Holdings, Inc, a life sciences company, provides products to enable the development of drug therapies, diagnostics, novel vaccines, and support research on human diseases in the United States and internationally.
 The company's products address the key phases of biopharmaceutical development and include nucleic acids for diagnostic and therapeutic applications, antibody-based products to detect impurities during the production of biopharmaceutical products, and products to detect the expression of proteins in tissues of various species.